jmurp/drum/README.md

 # drum

-this readme is out of date, will be updated soon

 A Clojure implementation of DRUM (Disk Repository with Update Management).
 The specifics of the DRUM design will not be discussed here.
 See this group's work for more detail: [IRLbot](http://irl.cs.tamu.edu/crawler/).
 Oracle Berkeley DB Java Edition is used for storage of <key,value> pairs.
 This will be implemented in a web crawler under development.  **Send bug reports and suggestions to jmurphy@protonmail.com.**

 ## Usage